hyphacoop/two.compost.digital/static/markdown/a-confluence-of-waters.md

 ## Exploring Connections with The Blue Marbles Project
 _Andi Wong and Margaret Warren_

-In the Summer of 2019, we — Andi Wong and Margaret Warren — met for the first time at one of the Friday lunches at the Internet Archive headquarters on Funston Street in San Francisco.
+In the Summer of 2019, we—Andi Wong and Margaret Warren—met for the first time at one of the Friday lunches at the Internet Archive headquarters on Funston Street in San Francisco.
 We met while planning art activities for the Decentralized Web Camp, and it was there that Andi first shared a blue marble with Margaret.
 But that is not where this story begins, and it’s certainly not where it will end.

 This story is non-linear and organically expanding.
 Like mushrooms in a Fairy Circle.
 Like when websites used to have web rings.
 Like BuckyBalls: nano particles of carbon atoms in a spherical structure.
 Like the new vision of the web: decentralized and linked through nodes and edges.
 A synchronistic murmuration of inspirations and enchantment.